 Anxiety causes the muscles that help you breathe to become tense, which can leave you gasping for air.
 If you feel yourself becoming short of breath in a stressful situation, doctors recommend taking deep, paced breaths to regain your composure.

 When your body senses stress, your muscles immediately tense up as a defense mechanism against any potential threats.
-Unfortunately, what this means for you is that, thanks to the stress-related tension in your shoulders and neck, you might experience a migraine that won’t dissipate until your mood does.
+Unfortunately, what this means for you is that thanks to the stress-related tension in your shoulders and neck, you might experience a migraine that won’t dissipate until your mood does.

 According to the American Psychological Association, hormones adrenaline, noradrenaline, and cortisol are all released when the body is under stress, which causes the heart rate to speed up and the heart muscle to contract with more force.
 These palpitations will pass once the body is no longer experiencing distress, but people who suffer from chronic stress need to take care, as every time they are stressed they increase their risk for a heart attack and a stroke.

 The brain and the gut are closely connected, so, when the body experiences stress, it causes the gut to spasm.
-If these spasms are make the entire colon contract, then you will experience diarrhea, and if they’re are confined to just one area, then you’ll be backed up for as long as you’re overtaxed.
+If these spasms make the entire colon contract, then you will experience diarrhea, and if they are confined to just one area, then you’ll be backed up for as long as you’re overtaxed.
 In the meantime, over-the-counter medications can help put your bowels back in order, as can avoiding foods like coffee and chocolate.

-If you have a tendency to misplace your car keys when you’re stressed, then you’re not alone.
+If you tend to misplace your car keys when you’re stressed, then you’re not alone.
 According to one study published in Progress in Neuro-Psychopharmacology & Biological Psychiatry, chronic stress negatively impacts spatial memory, which helps you locate objects, recall events, and navigate a city.
 Not only that, but neuroscientists from the University of California, Berkeley, also concluded that long-term, low levels of stress can change the composition of the brain and make you more susceptible to developing a mental illness like schizophrenia or bipolar disorder.